 Until then, merchants should arm themselves with this data.

 It is not our intention to shame vendors.
-I perfectly understand their position and their risk calculations.
-However, I strongly believe we have to strive for transparency if we are to have a chance against this tsunami of extension attacks.
+We understand their position and risk calculations.
+However, we strongly believe we have to strive for transparency if we are to have a chance against this tsunami of extension attacks.

 A big thank you to these Magento professionals who have contributed security research and code.